davwillev/stopwatch/README.md

   - `num_stops` (`lap` mode only) - Field for storing the number of times the timer was stopped during recording of a lap (the target field must be of type integer).
   - `is_stop` (`capture` mode only) - Field for storing the stop flag (the target field must be of type integer - it will hold 0 or 1).

-- `event` - The event name (or numerical id) of the event of the repeating form with the capture or lap mapping fields.
+- `event` - The name (or numerical id) of the event of the repeating form with the capture or lap mapping fields.
 If not specified, the current event is assumed.

 - `only_once` - Boolean (`true`|`false`) determining whether the stopwatch can be used again once a value has been recorded.
 The default is `false`.